Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/12/overloaded-steps-in-specflow.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - gherkin
+    - Gherkin
-    - regex
+    - RegEx
-    - specflow
+    - SpecFlow
 ---

 This can be a pretty common situation in SpecFlow, thanks to the trusty default RegEx that SpecFlow uses: